-During the recent Christmas shopping season, however, the Chicago Surface Lines had in actual operation on the streets from 99 to 99.8 per cent of all cars.
+During the recent Christmas shopping season, however, the Chicago Surface Lines had in actual operation on the streets from 99 to 59.8 per cent of all cars. the country ever has equalled this record.

 Between 200 and 250 more cars were in service than during the corresponding period in 1924, and they were all needed.
 There were 6,000,000 more rides on the system in November than in November, 1924.
 October 31 set a new record for rides in one day, but this was exceeded on two other occasions, the last one on